 Occasionally you may have to connect to a server which uses the same URL for all repositories.
 Older versions of synbridge would do this.
 If you need to access such repositories you will have to check this option.
-If you don't, leave it unchecked to improve performance.
+If you don't, unchecked it to improve performance.